roma-glushko/hawk/README.md

 OpenTelemetry Collector's ZPages which are in turn stemmed from Google's internal practices around debugging production services.

+> [!IMPORTANT]
+>
+> Be sure to start this project and wathch it if you find it helpful ⭐️

 ## Features

 - ⏱️ **Memory Profiling** via the `tracemalloc` stdlib